X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 • enlarged adenoids,

-• injuries
+• injuries,

 • infections in other areas of the head,

-• deviated nasal septum.
+• curvature of the nasal septum.

-How is the research done?
+How is the research conducted?

 Contraindications and restrictions

-Pregnant women are not allowed to take x-rays.
+Pregnant women are prohibited from taking x-rays.

 Loading...Loading...